intellectivelab/docs.intellectivelab.com/_docs/unity-extjs/features/case-management.md

 Public work basket contains work items that are assigned to a role, but not to a specific person.
 Work items in a public work basket can be accepted by any user to work on.

-# UCM/ICM Document Management Concepts

-UCM/ICM module itself is not responsible for document management.
-All document related operations like add a new document, search/filter documents, edit document properties and versioning operations are re-used from Unity document management modules.
-UCM/ICM module only manages the relationships between documents and UCM/ICM entities (Case/Task).
-Please note that in Unity only Case document operations are supported.
-The mechanism of linking documents and cases depends on the specific Case Management platform (ICM, jBPM or other) and on the type of target document repository (CE, CMIS/Alfresco, Box) and is implemented as separate document link strategies.
-Each document link strategy implements link/unlink document operations and mechanism of searching documents related to UCM/ICM Case.
-Out of the box, the following link strategies are supported:
-- 'ucm' prefix strategies are used for non ICM Case Management platforms (i.e. jBPM)
-- ucmP8 - operations with documents stored in FileNet Content Engine repository
-- ucmCMIS - operations with documents stored in any repository that supports CMIS standard (i.e. Alfresco)
-- ucmBox - operations with documents stored in Box repository
-- ucmUie - operations with documents stored in Enterprise Search index

 # Case Management Features

 ## Create a case
 ## Create a case with attachments
 ## Case search and navigation
 ## Case view and update properties